Apnea Hypopnea Index (AHI)

 What do we mean by mild/moderate/severe apnea?

-Sleep tests allow respiratory therapist and respirologist to detect apneas and hypopneas.
+Sleep tests allow respiratory therapists and respirologists to detect apneas and hypopneas.
 The apnea/hypopnea index (AHI) is defined as the number of apneas and hypopneas measured per hour of sleep.

 The AHI is used to determine the severity of one’s sleep apnea.